sphildreth/melodee/README.md

 Melodee is a music system designed to handle libraries with tens of millions of songs with ease and speed.

 ## Components
-* Melodee.Blazor - Blazor and OpenSubsonic API server.
+* Melodee.Blazor - Blazor and OpenSubsonic API server
+  * Both OpenSubsonic and Subsonic 1.16.1.
+  * Blazor adminisrative front end.
-* Melodee.Cli - Command line interface for scanning media files.
+* Melodee.Cli - Command line interface
+  * Library management.
+  * Manage configuration values.

 ## Features
 * Process inbound music to prepare for adding to library.